mpv-player/mpv/DOCS/man/en/options.rst

     Disables colorkeying.
 Only supported by the xv (see ``--vo=xv:ck``) video output driver.

---no-config=<options>
-    Do not parse selected configuration files.
+--no-config
+    Do not load default configuration files.
+This prevents loading of ``~/.mpv/config`` and ``~/.mpv/input.conf``, as well as loading the same files from system wide configuration directories.

+    Loading of some configuration files is not affected by this option, such as configuration files for cddb, DVB code and fontconfig.

-    *NOTE*: If ``--include`` or ``--use-filedir-conf`` options are specified at the command line, they will be honoured.
+    *NOTE*: Files explicitly requested by command line options, like ``--include`` or ``--use-filedir-conf``, will still be loaded.

-    Available options are:

-    :all:    all configuration files
-    :system: system configuration file
-    :user:   user configuration file

 --no-idx
     Do not use index present in the file even if one is present.